Oximus-ddv/ddv_save_editor_new/README.md

 This is a rework of : https://github.com/BenCG3/Ddv-Save-Editor/ big shootout to BenCG3 for his work !

+# If you have ideas to add to the editor, please share them here : https://github.com/Oximus-ddv/ddv_save_editor_new/discussions/7

 # DDV Save Editor - Python Version

 A modern, comprehensive save file editor for Disney Dreamlight Valley, rebuilt in Python with advanced features and enhanced functionality.